zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ### Terminology

 The term `URL string` in used in this section for a string from which a URL can be derived using the steps in [TXT record].
-Specifically an `URL string` may contain the literal string `[DOMAIN]` which is replaced by the tested domain name when the URL is derived.
+Specifically a `URL string` may contain the literal string `[DOMAIN]` which is replaced by the tested domain name when the URL is derived.
 A `URL` derived from a `URL string` is also a valid `URL string`.